 And some of those contributions will earn you an income tax deduction in most states.

 Quick Note: Under the new tax law, you will be allowed to use your 529 plan to pay for your kid’s private-school tuition for elementary and high school.
-If you want help figuring out the tax implications of your savings, consider using software like TurboTax.

 How Do 529 Plans Work?